AnisovAleksey/HamsterKombatBot/docs/android-auth-info-extraction-guide_en.md

-# Guide on extracting authorization Information on Android
+# Guide on extracting authorization information on Android

 ## Steps